ggavinkhoo/TravelPlanner/README.md

 - The budget-conscious traveler — students and first-time international travelers for whom cost is a real constraint, who want a running total against what they've planned so they can catch overspending before the trip, not after.
 - The group trip organizer — someone coordinating a trip for multiple people who needs a clear, shareable day-by-day plan rather than details scattered across a chat thread.

+## Ideation Board

+**Problem space**
+- Trip planning is split across a notes app, spreadsheet, and group chat
+- No single view of "what's happening" and "what it costs"
+- Easy to lose track of bookings vs. still-open plans

+**Core features**
+- Day-by-day itinerary with timed activities
+- Per-activity cost tracked alongside a running budget ledger
+- Destination list for the whole trip
+- Considered, not built yet: map view, multi-user sharing

+**Differentiators**
+- Travel-journal / boarding-pass visual identity instead of a generic dashboard
+- Itinerary and budget live in one screen, not separate tools
+- Lightweight enough to fill in on the go, not a heavyweight planning tool

+**Constraints**
+- Hackathon timebox — scope was cut to itinerary + budget only
+- Small team, no dedicated designer — design system had to be simple to build directly in code
+- No auth or multi-user support in this pass, given the time available

+**Considered and cut**
+- AI-suggested itineraries based on destination and trip length
+- Social sharing of a finished itinerary
+- Map integration showing all planned activities

 ## Design